RandomVertebrate/console-audioSpectra/README.md

 # console-audioSpectra
-Printing spectral histograms of incoming audio to console.
+Printing spectral histograms of incoming audio to console, and some basic pitch and chord recognition algorithms.
-Essentially an excuse to learn and implement the (simplest version of the) FFT algorithm.
+Started as an excuse to learn and implement the (simplest version of the) FFT.

 Uses SDL2 to record audio and performs FFT on it.
 Then "plots" a spectral histogram to the console with linear, semilog, or log-log scaling.
 And repeat.